-- Press ^2 POWER and a confirmation message displays prompting you.
-If you don't respond in a few seconds, the message will disappear.
-If you want to cancel the message, press any key except PAGE ▲/▼ and LASER on the remote control.
-Or you can press ^3 POWER on the projector and a warning message appears.
-Press - (b) POWER again. - Once the cooling process finishes, the POWER indicator light is a steady orange and fans stop. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.

-- Do not look into the laser light window or shine the laser light beam on yourself or others.
-See the warning messages on the back of the remote control prior to using it. - To protect the lamp, the projector will not respond to any commands during the cooling process. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
-Press POWER again to start the projector after the fans stop and the POWER indicator light turns orange. - Lamp life results will vary depending on environmental conditions, and usage.
+- To turn the projector off, press POWER OFF on the remote control to turn the projector off directly.
+Or you can press - (b) POWER on the projector and a warning message appears.
+Press - O POWER again. - Once the cooling process finishes, the POWER indicator light is a steady orange and fans stop. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time. - To protect the lamp, the projector will not respond to any commands during the cooling process. - If the projector is not properly shut down, to protect the lamp, when you attempt to restart the projector, the fans will run for a few minutes to cool down.
+Press POWER again to start the projector after the fans stop and the POWER indicator light turns orange. - · Lamp life results will vary depending on environmental conditions, and usage.